elasticio/elasticio.github.io/content/_components/appdirect/index.md

 ---
 title: AppDirect Component
-layout: article
+layout: component
 section: Marketing-related components
+description: AppDirect component is designed for AppMarket API integration.
+icon:  appdirect.png
+icontext: AppDirect Component
+category: AppDirect Component
+createdDate: 2018-09-05
+updatedDate: 2019-06-19
 ---

-## Description

-AppDirect component is designed for AppMarket API integration.
 This component uses v2 version of API which described at [AppMarket API Reference](https://help.appdirect.com/api/appmarket.html)

-### Authentication
+## Authentication

 Authentication occurs via OAuth 2.0.
 In order to make OAuth work, you need a new App in your Environment.

 ## Configuring your environment